Menu Home

 All Aboard the SEA Underground

 SEA UndergroundLate to your gate?
 Don’t let a mad dash across the terminal derail your travel experience.
-Sometimes the quickest way to your destination at Seattle-Tacoma International Airport (SEA) is to go underground.
-SEA trains have always had the ability to get you across the terminal in a snap and help you access the N and S Concourses, and now the airport’s train system has a new name.
+Most times the quickest way to your destination at Seattle-Tacoma International Airport (SEA) is to go on the trains in the terminal.
+SEA trains have the ability to get you across the terminal in a snap and help you exclusively access the N and S Concourses.

-Allow us to reintroduce the airport’s train system as the SEA Underground!
+Allow us to introduce the airport’s train system the SEA Underground!
 Hop on board and mind the gap with these tips and tricks.
-Next stop: SEA Underground!
+Next stop: Wherever you need!

 Fast Facts on SEA Underground:

 • Know before you go: Each airline leases different gates around the terminal.
 Depending on your airline you’ll be able to narrow down where you need to go to board your flight!
-Alaska Airlines flies out of C, D, and N gates.
-Delta, United, and almost all international airlines fly out of the S and A gates.
+Alaska Airlines flies out of C, D, and N Gates.
+Delta Air Lines, United Airlines and almost all international airlines fly out of the S and A gates.
 See a full list of airlines and their gate assignments

-• Get to all gates: The A, B, C, and D Concourses are all connected and you can walk or take the train to any of those four.
-To get to the N and S Concourses, you’ll have to take SEA Underground since they’re not connected to other gates
+• Get to all the gates: The A, B, C, and D Concourses are all connected and you can walk or take the train to any of them.
+To get to the N and S Gates, you’ll have to take SEA Underground since they’re not connected to other gates

 • Hop on for a quick ride: In a rush?
-Even though you can walk to each gate outside the N Concourse and Concourse S, you can easily take a train to get to your destination quicker!
-Each train ride is two to five minutes long.
-A timer on top of each train estimates the arrival of the next train
+Even though you can walk to each gate outside the N and S Concourses, you can easily take a train to get to your destination quicker!
+Each train ride arrives every three minutes

-• Don’t exit by mistake: When exiting the train, if you’re continuing on to your flight, make sure to steer clear of all baggage claim signs!
-If you pass an airport employee in front of a desk on the SEA Underground level, you’re more than likely going to exit out of the secure area.
-Need to exit?
-Head to the Concourse S or N for two options to exit from the secure area
+• Don’t exit by mistake: If you’re connecting on to your next flight, make sure to steer clear of all baggage claim signs!
+If you pass airport staff in front of a desk on the SEA Underground level, you’re likely going to exit out of the secure area.
+If you need to exit? go to the A and D Stations.

 SEA Underground Map